DerBrunoIR/CourseGraph/README.md

 The constructed dependency graph contains all TU Berlin computer science courses available on `31.8.24`.
 Scripts for collecting course data can be found in this repository.

-The results for computer science indicate that courses from certain areas are more often required then others.
+The results for the computer science program indicate that courses from certain areas are more often required then others.
+You can see all results below.

 *Module is just another name for course at the TU Berlin.*